romilly/kew-pd/README.md

 nano .env
 ```

-Replace the API_KEY with your OpenAI key.
+In the nano editor, replace the API_KEY with your OpenAI key.
 If necessary, change the MODEL to the name of the OpenAI model that you wish to use.
+Save the .env file.

 ## Running the Automated Tests